Health Services and Forms

 Each year, SBC, in collaboration with a consortium of colleges, selects a student health insurance plan and makes it available to students.
 This plan is available for purchase at the beginning of each semester and covers many services, like prescriptions and diagnostic studies that may be ordered at SBC HS or at another local provider, urgent care or emergency department.
 The policy is cost-effective, comparable to the bronze plan in the ACA marketplace and meets all ACA requirements.
 Policy details and enrollment deadlines are available on the Student Health Insurance section of this website and through the business office.
 PLEASE PROVIDE THE SBC HS WITH A CURRENT COPY OF YOUR INSURANCE CARD.

-Where is SBC HS located?
+Where is the SBC Health and Wellness Center located?